ace-lectures/re21-devops/README.md

 We create a pretty simple and naive REST service, that will declare three routes:

   - `GET /`: say hello (e.g., homepage of the tool)
-  - `GET /orders`: list onngoing orders
+  - `GET /orders`: list ongoing orders
   - `GET /orders/{owner}/{recipient}/{drink}`: add an order to the list

 **Warning: the last route must not be a `GET` in an ideal world, but a `POST`.
 However, for the sake of demonstration simplicity, we decided to use a `GET` and only rely on plain browser features.**